-Le vel Behavior ZE RO Not supported, because it doesn't make sense.
-ANY Not supported.
+Level Behavior ANY Not supported.
 You probably want ONE instead.
-ONE Will return the record returned by the first node to respond.
-A consistency check is always done in a background thread to fix any consistency issues when Consist encyLevel.ONE is used.
+ONE Will return the record returned by the first replica to respond.
+A consistency check is always done in a background thread to fix any consistency issues when ConsistencyLevel.ONE is used.
 This means subsequent calls will have correct data even if the initial read gets an older value.
-(This is called read repair.)
-QU OR UM Will query all nodes and return the record with the most recent timestamp once it has at least a majority of replicas reported.
+(This is called ReadRepair) QUORUM Will query all replicas and return the record with the most recent timestamp once it has at least a majority of replicas (N / 2 + 1) reported.
 Again, the remaining replicas will be checked in the background.
-ALL Will query all nodes and return the record with the most recent timestamp once all nodes have replied.
-Any unresponsive nodes will fail the operation.
+LOCAL QUOR UM Returns the record with the most recent timestamp once a majority of replicas within the local datacenter have replied.
+EACH QUORUM Returns the record with the most recent timestamp once a majority of replicas within each datacenter have replied.
+ALL Will query all replicas and return the record with the most recent timestamp once all replicas have replied.
+Any unresponsive replicas will fail the operation.